 Rule #11: Make Sure that Emailing is Appropriate in the Situation

 No doubt, in many cases of business communication emailing is the most convenient way to share the information and solve current issues.
 But there are situations when it would be better to make a phone call or set a meeting rather than create a long thread of emails with tons of info.
 Also, other ways of communication may help to introduce yourself and set the proper atmosphere for understanding your message.
 Personal conversation is better for explaining complicated matters or persuading someone.

 Rule #12: Check Letter Before Sending

 As far as you know now what is email etiquette, after completing your letter take time to check it again before you send it.
 Create a basic checklist including spelling correctness, proper format and, of course, the content.
 Does it have something that can be excluded without harm to the main point?
 Do you use the appropriate style?
 Are you sure you will not regret sending this email later?
 Is it clear and the receiver will understand it properly?
 Press the “send” button only when you are 100%-sure everything is okay.

 Remember, that your emails reflect your personality.
 They can harm or improve your corporate reputation with the equal power.
 As long as they are disorganized, delivered in the inappropriate timely fashion, contain too much info or do not display the clear point, you are doomed to fail.
 However, all these flaws can be easily eliminated if you will remember the rules mentioned above.

 And, as an addition to all mentioned email etiquette tips for managers and other businesspeople: in any field, the professionalism and courtesy are always welcomed.
-So set this approach as a basis of all your emails and other means of communication.
+So set this approach as a basis for all your emails and other means of communication.
 Be concise and value person’s time.
 That is how you increase your chances to build strong and fruitful business relationships.